Jiayu Pass

 Partially rammed earth wall (with the upper level portion of mud brick) located at Jiayuguan.

 Jiayu Pass or ' (嘉峪关 (嘉峪關, Jiāyù Guān)) is the first frontier fortress at the west end of the Ming dynasty Great Wall, near the city of Jiayuguan in Gansu province.
 Along with Juyong Pass and Shanhai Pass, it is one of the main passes of the Great Wall.
-In the Ming period, foreign merchants and envoys from the Central Asia and West Asia mostly entered China through Jiayu Pass.
+In the Ming period, foreign merchants and envoys from Central Asia and West Asia mostly entered China through Jiayu Pass.

 Location

 The pass is located at the narrowest point of the western section of the Hexi Corridor, 6 km southwest of the city of Jiayuguan in Gansu.
 The structure lies between two hills, one of which dominates Jiayuguan Pass.
 The fortress was built near an oasis that was then on the extreme western edge of China.